ChusnulHadi/networking/docs/juniper/show-bgp-summary.md

 > show bgp summary
 ```

-Assumming we have 3 BGP Instance:
+Assumming we have 3 BGP Instances like:

 - 172.16.0.1 AS 100
 - 172.17.0.1 AS 200